 After the bargaining stage has passed it’s common to move into depression.
 We may experience sadness and anxiety about the practical implications of the loss, for example, costs, funeral proceedings, the burial and so on, and we may also experience a quiet depression in which we prepare ourselves to bid farewell to our loved one.

-From the deep pits of depression, we realise that we can't live life like this forever so we seek to remedy the situations by testing different changes in behaviour to get us back to living our lives again.
+From the pits of depression, we realise that we can't live life like this forever so we seek to remedy the situation by testing different changes in behaviour to get us back to living our lives again.
 As we find ways that help us to find some resolve, we crawl out of the state of depression and finally moving on with our lives.